neo200321/SongEnergy/README.md

 [](https://python.org)
 [](https://opensource.org/licenses/Apache-2.0)

 AutoMoodTagger is an intelligent audio analysis tool that automatically classifies music files based on their acoustic properties and writes mood labels directly to the file's metadata.
 Perfect for creating mood-based playlists for different scenarios!
+Only MP3 and FLAC formats are supported, as these two formats have the strongest compatibility with genre tags and also cover common high-quality music formats.

 ## ✨ Key Features